White Privilege and Anti-Racism

 White Fragility: Why It's So Hard for White People to Talk about Racism, by Robin DiAngelo

 This book defines white fragility as "...a state in which even a minimum amount of racial stress becomes intolerable, triggering a range of defensive moves."
 It is both easy and difficult to read, an excellent place to start one's journey into white privilege.
+DiAngelo's list of additional resources helps white people take responsibility for their own action-oriented learning.

 Me and White Supremacy, by Layla F. Saad